 Since 2004, the Governor’s Council for Workforce and Economic Development has been working to develop creative solutions that expand and improve Oklahoma’s workforce, promote a stronger economy, and make the state more competitive globally.

 Among the Council’s more visible accomplishments are:

-Career Readiness Certificates, giving 60,000 Oklahoma workers an objective credential documenting their skills and giving employers a way to identify and employ those skills.
+Increasing Career Readiness Certificates, by providing the opportunity for nearly 100,000 Oklahoma workers to earn an objective credential documenting their skills and giving employers a way to identify and employ those skills.

 Launching OKCareerPlanner.com, providing a wide range of information on career and education planning, including overviews of careers in the state’s top industries.
-OKCareerPlanner.com

-, which is training thousands of Oklahomans for a wide spectrum of energy-efficiency and other green jobs.
-Oklahoma Green
+Endorsing Oklahoma Green, which is training thousands of Oklahomans for a wide spectrum of energy-efficiency and other green jobs.

 Commitment to education and training - to ensure that employer talent demands are matched with and meet the education and training supply chain.